 How to get there: the subway station Aliados is a 5 minutes walking distance.

 Rua das Flores, 22 | Porto

 I hold Claus Porto very dear to my heart, a bodycare luxury brand born in the city, and that, after its 130 years of existence, still keeps its hand-crafted ethos.

 The label built its name on hand-crafted soaps infused with fine fragrances.
 Nonetheless, Claus Porto expanded its portfolio to bath & body care, colognes, men products, fragrances for the house and even stationery products (I love those!).

 Claus Porto is also very well known for its Belle Époque graphic design, which make its products perfect for an exquisite gift.

-How to get there: the subway & train station São Bento is 10min walking distance.
+How to get there: the subway & train station São Bento is a 10 minutes walking distance.